Current State of Crypto Adoption in the Netherlands

 The popularity of DeFi platforms such as Transak has also contributed to crypto adoption in the Netherlands.
 Many Dutch investors are exploring DeFi as an alternative to traditional banking.

-This is due to their potential for high yields on their investments through lending, staking, and yield farming.
+This is due to their potential for high yields on their investments through lending, staking, and yield farming, especially as traditional savings rates track closer to the 2.3% inflation rate.

 Growing Integration of Crypto in Everyday Transactions